-The relationship between ARPC's strategic priorities, core activities and key performance areas is summarised in Figure 2.3.
+The relationship between ARPC's strategic priorities, core activities and performance areas is summarised in Figure 2.3.

-Figure 2.3: 2020-2024 Activities to deliver the strategic priorities
+Figure 2.3: 2021-2025 Activities to deliver the strategic priorities

 Strategic Priority 1.
-Extend thought leadership and expertise Key Peri formance Areas Core Activities One Two Three Four Five Prepare for the 2021 Triennial review of the scheme by Treasury. • ~ Continually review, identify and inform the market about potential gaps in cover. • • ✓ Continue to raise awareness of emerging terrorism risks, such as cyber terrorism. • ~ • Complete project with Standards Australia to develop a risk mitigation Handbook for business.
-Promote the Handbook to stakeholders to assist property owners to mitigate terrorism risk. • • Provide advice to Government as a trusted expert on terrorism risk insurance. ~ •
+Extend thought leadership and expertise Performance Areas Core Activities One Two Three Four Five Prepare for the 2021 Triennial Review of the pool by Treasury. • ~ Continually review, identify and inform the market about potential gaps in cover. • • ~ Continue to raise awareness of emerging terrorism risks, such as cyber terrorism. • • ~ Complete project with Standards Australia to develop a risk mitigation Handbook for business.
+Promote the Handbook to stakeholders to assist property owners to mitigate terrorism risk. • • Provide advice to Government as a trusted expert on terrorism risk insurance. • •

-Note: Core activities have been allocated to the Key Performance Area that they predominantly address
+Note: Core activities have been allocated to the Performance Area that they predominantly address.

 Strategic Priority 2.
-Engage, understand and collaborate with stakeholders Key Performance Areas Core Activities One Two Three Four Five Enhance stakeholders' understanding of terrorism reinsurance pooling ~ ~ Develop and launch a stakeholder engagement survey to set a baseline for measuring effectiveness. • ✓ Deliver the annual Terrorism Risk Insurance Seminar to share knowledge of global and local terrorism trends • • ~ Organise the International Forum of Terrorism Risk Insurance Pools (IFTRIP) conference to be held in Sydney in 2022.
-Continue to participate in global and local forums on terrorism risk insurance and catastrophe insurance and financing ~ ~ Participate in the OECD High Level Advisory Board for the Financial Management of Large-Scale Catastrophe. • Participate in discussions on terrorism risk with Australian government departments ✓ ~
+Engage, understand and collaborate with stakeholders Performance Areas Core Activities One Two Three Four Five Enhance stakeholders' understanding of terrorism reinsurance pooling • ~ Keep stakeholders informed about ARPC ~ Conduct an annual insurer customer survey for measuring effectiveness. • ~ Deliver the annual Terrorism Risk Insurance Seminar to share knowledge of global and local terrorism trends • ~ ~ Organise the International Forum of Terrorism Risk Insurance Pools (IFTRIP) conference to be held in Sydney in 2023.
+Continue to participate in global and local forums on terrorism risk insurance and catastrophe insurance and financing ~ • Participate in the OECD High Level Advisory Board for the Financial Management of Large-Scale Catastrophe. • Participate in discussions on terrorism risk with Australian government departments • ~

-Note: Core Activities have been allocated to the Key Performance Area that they predominantly address
+Note: Core Activities have been allocated to the Performance Area that they predominantly address.

 Strategic Priority 3.
-Provide a world class response to terrorism incidents Key Per formance Areas Core Activities One Two Three Four Five Continue catastrophe modelling development for blasts and biochemical events throughout Australia. • ~ Commence development of a probability matrix to enhance the deterministic models with probabilistic capabilities. • ~ Purchase retrocession reinsurance to increase ARPC's total funds available for claims following a DTI, while reducing the need to call on the Commonwealth guarantee. • Continuous improvement of ARPC's DTI Response Procedure through regular DTI exercises, including an issues log and an external firm to track employee responses to scenarios, and monitoring completion of improvement opportunities. • Continuous improvement of ARPC's claims response plan. ~
+Provide a world class response to terrorism incidents Performance Areas Core Activities One Two Three Four Five Continue catastrophe modelling development for blasts and biochemical events throughout Australia. • • Commence development of a probability matrix to enhance the deterministic models with probabilistic capabilities. • • Purchase retrocession reinsurance to increase ARPC's total funds available for claims following a DTI, while reducing the need to call on the Commonwealth guarantee. • Continuous improvement of ARPC's DTI Response Procedure through regular DTI exercises, including an issues log and an external firm to track employee responses to scenarios, and monitoring completion of improvement opportunities. • Continuous improvement of ARPC's claims response plan. •

-Note: Core Activities have been allocated to the Key Performance Area that they predominantly address
+$Note: Core\ Activities\ have\ been\ allocated\ to\ the\ Performance\ Area\ that\ they\ predominantly\ address.$

 Strategic Priority 4.
-Embrace and evolve to a changing market environment Key Per formance Areas Core Activities One Two Three Four Five Host the postponed Cyber Terrorism Research and Insurance Seminar to share findings with industry and government to advance understanding and solutions. • ~ • Engage with local universities on research to further knowledge of terrorism risk and development of analytical tools. • • • Maintain postcode changes and rating tiers for accurate pricing. ~ • Continue to review and upgrade the IT environment for maximum operational effectiveness. ~
+Embrace and evolve to a changing market environment Performance Areas Core Activities One Two Three Four Five Continue to raise awareness of cyber terrorism causing physical damage with industry and government to advance understanding and solutions. • • Engage with local universities on research to further knowledge of terrorism risk and development of analytical tools. • ~ • Maintain postcode changes and rating tiers for accurate pricing. • ~ Continue to review and upgrade the IT environment for maximum effectiveness. ~

-Note: Core Activities have been allocated to the Key Performance Area that they predominantly address
+$Note: Core\ Activities\ have\ been\ allocated\ to\ the\ Performance\ Area\ that\ they\ predominantly\ address.$

 Strategic Priority 5.
-Enhance and strengthen resilience and preparedness of our people and organisation Key Performance Areas Core Activities One Two Three Four Five Make payments to government as per Ministerial Direction. • Continue professional development for employees. • Update employee engagement survey and action plans. • • Continue to monitor the Capital Management Policy to support ARPC's financial sustainability. ~ Redesign of risk management framework with a focus on risk culture (refer to risk culture statement) •
+Enhance and strengthen resilience and preparedness of our people and organisation Perform ance Area s Core Activities One Two Three Four Five Make payments to government as per Ministerial Direction. ~ Continue professional development for employees. ~ Update employee engagement survey and action plans. • Continue to monitor the Capital Management Policy to support ARPC's financial sustainability. • Continue the development of the risk management framework with a focus on risk culture •

-Note: Core Activities have been allocated to the Key Performance Area that they predominantly address
+Note: Core Activities have been allocated to the Performance Area that they predominantly address.